 In the absence of a silver bullet, any change at the top will only be accomplished gradually through greater civic engagement that pushes for real change in our political system.
 Whether anything meaningful can be accomplished in light of our top political representatives often being part of the Establishment itself, is questionable.

 Whether you are in agreement with Clinton’s arithmetic or not of course matters, but it will hardly challenge the never-ending continuation of the establishment being at the helm of a society that is protected by our “democratic” system.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.